obniz/obniz/parts/Display/SainSmartTFT18LCD/README.md

 ![](./image.jpg)

 SPI is used to communicate.
-obniz can't draw fast as Arduino/Raspberry Pi.
+obniz Board can't draw fast as Arduino/Raspberry Pi.

 [example.html](./example.html)